How much does it cost to buy a home?

 Just as you want to insure yourself against death, illness or disability, you will also want to insurance your largest asset and debt.
 Life and Disability Insurance will be offered to you with your approval.

-The condo documents are very important as it is the key to how the complex has been managed.
-Items you want to pay specific attention to:
+These are very important as it is the key to how the complex has been managed.
+Items you want to pay attention to:

 a) all common expenses are paid to the date of advance;